cpaca/ECE595-OSS-Validation/Fuzzing/README.md

 # Pandas DataFrame Fuzzing Test

-This Python script generates random operations on a pandas DataFrame to test various functionalities and error handling.
+This Python script generates random operations on a pandas DataFrame to test various functionalities and error handling through fuzzing tests.

 ## Description